lwarrier07/DAL_Project/README.md

 - *Exploratory Data Analysis (EDA):*
   - Navigate to the exploratory_data_analysis_tab view to explore interactive visualizations.

-- *Box Plot:*
-  - Create an interactive box plot using the box_plot view.

 - *Predictive Modeling:*
   - Use the predict_air_quality view to input values for various features and get predictions.